 Trout Diets

 Trout diets were collected during the post-treatment year.
 Trout diets were collected during three-pass depletion for fish population estimates and were only taken from a subset of fish greater than 100 mm in length.
-Fish were anesthetized using AQUI-S and gastric lavaged.
+Fish were anesthetized AQUI-S and gastric lavaged.
 Stomach contents were evacuated by injecting water into the fish stomach using a piece of small plastic tubing attached to a syringe.
 Diet samples were collected in filter paper and preserved in 95% ethanol for lab processing.

 All trout diets were processed (9 to 13 diets per reach) with aquatic invertebrates identified down to the family level and terrestrial invertebrates identified to order.
 Because the number of fish dieted in each reach varied, the average of all fish diets was used.
 The resulting matrix was then filtered for aquatic species and appended to a matrix of 2018 stream benthic invertebrate families (10 reaches by 38 families), producing a matrix of 20 sample units (SU’s) by 40 families consisting of both fish diets and benthic samples.
 Singleton taxa were then removed to create a matrix of combined diet and benthic families of 20 SU’s by 36 families.
 At this point, the combined matrix was relativized by row maxima to compensate for the difference between benthic sampling—measured in density per m2—and fish diets.